-You will receive an email from Imran to allocate you a university placement tutor.
+You will receive an email from Rachel to allocate you a university placement tutor.

-At least three months in advance of the internal placement, meet with your head of service and / or your own authority QToD mentor to discuss your internal placement.
+At least six months in advance of the external placement, meet with your head of service and / or your own authority QToD mentor to discuss what sort of external placement would be most useful for you.
+Find out if there are any constraints from your employer's viewpoint, e.g. travel and accommodation costs.
+Consider where you have friends or family to stay with.

-Your head of service will usually contact the potential placement provider to see if a 4week placement is possible in the time period you would like.
-Sometimes if Rachel or Imran has more knowledge of a placement they may make the initial contact, then hand over to your head of service / school.
-There are some placements we would not recommend because of past poor experiences for students.
+Contact Rachel as course organiser to discuss the ideas you have so far.
+Your head of service will usually contact the potential placement provider to see if a 3-week placement is possible in the time period you would like.
+Sometimes if Rachel has more knowledge of a placement she may make the initial contact, then hand over to your head of service / school.
+There are some placements I would not recommend because of past poor experiences for students.

-Discuss the form with the internal head of service or QToD mentor.
-If this is not your usual workplace, go on a visit, ask questions, take notes etc., and check if they are happy to have you on placement.
-They may communicate the result via your head of service or to the course organizer.
+Arrange the pre-visit and discuss the form with the external head of service or QToD mentor while you are there.
+Go on the visit, ask questions, take notes etc., and check if they are happy to have you on placement.
+They may communicate the result via your head of service.
 Don't assume you are automatically accepted - show an interest and ask questions of placement teachers.

-Establish who is going to be your mentor.
+Don't imply you are more experienced than them (I say this just because it has happened in the past once!).
+Hope they agree to your request.
+If accepted, establish who is going to be your mentor.
 This person must be a qualified and experienced teacher of deaf children.
-Please liaise with Imran as course organiser if there is no suitable mentor apparently available.
-Note that the Appendix 1 form asks for year and university where the mentor was qualified.
+Please liaise with Rachel if there is no suitable mentor apparently available.
+Note that the Appendix 1 form now asks for year and university where the mentor was qualified.